 - Modern workspaces, with funds available for equipment of your choice

 - Take into account that we're a new organization.
 You will have unusually large leverage and room for growth, including the potential to manage other employees and contractors in the future, but you'll also need more initiative than at an established company and you'll wear many hats.

-- We prefer applicants who can work on site, but will consider remote work for exceptional candidates, including internationally.
+- We strongly prefer applicants who can work on site, but will consider remote work for exceptional candidates, including internationally.

 - Not sure which position to apply for?
 Just pick one for now, add a note on alternatives you're considering, and we'll discuss.